McLetters Type Foundry and Design Studio is owned and operated by Tom McAuliffe. Here is his story:

 I entered college as an economics major, convinced by my mom that that was the best option.
-Yet after seeing my friends’ homework one day, I decided to switch to a communications degree.
-Shortly after, I got the opportunity to join a student design group on campus, which was run by this guy named Tyler Finck.
+Yet after seeing my friends’ design homework one day, I decided to switch to a communications degree.
+Shortly after, I got the opportunity to join a student design group on campus, which was run by a guy named Tyler Finck.

-Please reach out if in need of design or advice. 🙂 Logos, lettering, and labels.
+Please reach out if in need of design or advice. 🙂

 – Tom McAuliffe